Skip to content

 The anniversary opera will be directed by Tuomas Parkkinen, one of Finland’s most sought-after opera directors and a well-known figure at Tampere Opera.
 Parkkinen previously worked as an assistant director in Tampere Opera productions from 1998 to 2002 and directed his first production in 2006.

-The Tampere Philharmonic Orchestra will be conducted by maestro Giancarlo Andretta.
+Tampere Philharmonic Orchestra, Tampere Opera Choir and the soloists are conducted by maestro Giancarlo Andretta.
 The set design is created by Juho Lindström, and the costumes are designed by Tuomas Lampinen.
 The Tampere Opera Choir will train under the direction of choir conductor Heikki Liimola.

 “A lavish interpretation in a grand setting”